 Intergenerational programs change negative perceptions about aging and positively impact the health and well-being of all participants, and reduce risk of financial exploitation.
 The following are selected articles and other references documenting the need for, and the positive impact of, intergenerational programs and social connection.

-* Loneliness is at Epidemic Levels in America, CIGNA 2020.
+* Loneliness is at an Epidemic Level in America, CIGNA 2020.

 * Association of Social Contact with Dementia and Cognition: 28-year follow-up of the Whitehall II cohort study, Andrew Sommerlad et al., PLOS Medicine Journal, August 2, 2019.

 * Social Isolation and Loneliness in Older People Pose Health Risks, US Dept. of Health & Human Services National Institute on Aging Report, April 23, 2019.